 How do I send Bitcoin from Coinbase to a new exchange?

 To send cryptocurrencies such as BTC, Litecoin, Ethereum, and Ripple from your Coinbase account, sign in to Coinbase and look at your balances.
-Next to the crypto you want to move, click ‘Withdraw’.
+Next to the crypto you want to move, click ‘Withdraw.’
 You will now be able to enter the recipient address.
-In your new exchange, find the same cryptocurrency in your wallet and click ‘Receive’, which will generate an address.
+In your new exchange, find the same cryptocurrency in your wallet and click ‘Receive,’ which will generate an address.
 Copy this address into the recipient box on Coinbase, input your amount, a memo if requested, and hit send.
-Your crypto will be received on the new exchange shortly.
+You will receive your crypto on the new exchange shortly.

 Here are some photos of a transfer from Coinbase to an Exodus web wallet.